Habraken/WaveShare-ADS1256/notes.md

 ![image](./Screenshot%202022-12-23%20at%2000.11.08.png)

-Please note: the circuit around the green led has not purpose for the simulations.
+Please note: the circuit around the green led has no purpose for the simulations, but is show here to describe the test setup.

-The diode model for the BPW34 is not very accurate... but it will do for not.
-(As the circuit is balanced anyway, all the temperature drift stuff will not have an effect anyway.)
+The diode model for the BPW34 is not very accurate... but it will do for now.
+(As the circuit is balanced anyway, all the temperature drift stuff will not have an effect anyway, however I would like to get the capacitnace and noise contribution accurate.)

 Real lab test results: